Trump says he would meet with Putin even if the Russian leader won't meet with Ukraine's Zelenskyy

-President Donald Trump said Thursday he would meet with Russian President Vladimir Putin even if the Russian leader won’t meet with Ukrainian President Volodymyr Zelensky.
+WASHINGTON (AP) — President Donald Trump said Thursday that he would meet with Russian President Vladimir Putin even if the Russian leader won’t meet with Ukrainian President Volodymyr Zelensky, in comments that suggested the U.S. and Russia could soon hold a summit.

+Trump's remarks followed a statement from Putin earlier in the day that he hoped to meet with Trump next week, possibly in the United Arab Emirates.
+But the White House was still working through the details of any potential meetings, press secretary Karoline Leavitt said.

-Trump, when asked by a reporter if Putin would need to meet with Zelenskyy in order to secure a meeting with the U.S., said: “No, he doesn’t.
+When asked by a reporter if Putin would need to meet with Zelenskyy in order to secure a meeting with the U.S., Trump said: “No, he doesn’t.
 No.”

+A White House official told The Associated Press earlier Thursday that a U.S.-Russian summit would not happen if Putin did not agree to meet with Zelenskyy, but the official later said it only made the summit less likely.
+The official was not authorized to speak publicly and had spoken on condition of anonymity.

 Putin’s announcement came on the eve of a White House deadline for Moscow to show progress toward ending the 3-year-old war in Ukraine or suffer additional economic sanctions.